Welcome to the home for York College Athletics.

 Miller has spent the past four years coaching with the Dynamite Lacrosse Club in Limerick, Pa. as well as joining the Lanco Elite Lacrosse Club in Lancaster, Pa.

-Kim Kabernagel enters her first year on Jen Muston's women's lacrosse coaching staff.
+Kim Kabernagel enters her third year on Jen Muston's staff in 2015-16, focusing on the defense.

 Kabernagel excelled at both soccer and lacrosse at Drexel University where she received her degree in Biology in 2009.
-She then went on to the Philadelphia College of Osteopathic Medicine and graduated this past June.
+She then went on to the Philadelphia College of Osteopathic Medicine and graduated in 2013.
 She currently works at Wellspan York Hospital as a Family Medicine Resident.

 During her soccer career at Drexel, she was the team’s Most Valuable Player in 2008, named a Philadelphia Inquirer Academic All-star, as well as an NSCAA Regional Scholar Athlete.